Curriculum by Applicant Year

 Required Curriculum for the Master of Science in Finance

-The MSF curriculum provides an intense study in finance, with supporting coursework in accounting.
-It is a 36-credit hour program beginning the May immediately following admission with a mini-mester (MSF Boot Camp A), followed by 10-15 hours/week of summer homework and a second mini-mester in August (MSF Boot Camp B).
-The credit hours are completed during the fall and spring semesters of a student’s full-time graduate MSF year.
-For sophomore applicants, 14 credit hours are taken while still in undergrad.
-This includes a 6-hour practicum spread over the May and August Boot Camps and fall semester.
+The MSQF curriculum provides an intense study in advanced finance and math.
+It is a 36-credit hour program beginning the May immediately following admission with an Orientation followed by 10-15 hours/week of summer homework leading up to a Math and Career Development Boot Camp in early August.
+The credit hours are completed during the fall and spring semesters of a student’s full-time graduate MSQF year.
+For Texas A&M sophomore and junior applicants, 10-14 credit hours are taken while still in undergrad.

-Contact the MSF office for more information on the course schedule.
+Contact the MSQF office for more information on the course schedule.

 FINC 601: Financial Analysis Practicum (6)